GlowingHorse/GlowingHorse.github.io/_pages/research.md

   og_image: "research/ecdf.png"
 ---

-My research falls into two main areas: calculating neuron attributions, and then visualizing attributions.
-We also use attributions to achieve some useful applications, *e.g.,* network pruning method.
-Our current work mainly focuses on image processing networks like CNNs and Vision Transformers.
+My research falls into explainable and trustworthy AI.
+I also use network explanation results to achieve some useful applications, *e.g.,* network pruning method.
+Our current work mainly focuses on image processing networks like CNNs and Vision Transformers (ViTs).

 <nbsp>